-Mercari is an app is designed to sell anything and everything.
-It’s pretty easy to use and if you use their prepaid labels your shipping costs will be low.
-You can also decide if you are going to pay for the shipping or the buyer will.
-The buyer has only 3 days to return an item so after that, you don’t have to worry about it getting returned.
+Mercari is an app designed to sell anything and everything.
+It’s pretty easy to use, and if you use their prepaid labels, your shipping costs will be low.
+You can also decide if you will pay for the shipping or the buyer will.
+The buyer has only 3 days to return an item, so you don’t have to worry about it getting returned after that.

 Their fees are also pretty cheap (10%) compared to similar user-friendly apps.

 I’ve heard some people complaining about annoying buyers.
-To avoid this, only sell to buyers that have a good rating (yes, sellers can rate buyers too!).
+To avoid this, only sell to buyers with a good rating (yes, sellers can rate buyers too!).
 This normally avoids having to deal with some painful people.

 GREAT FOR: selling luxury designer handbags online

-Selling clothes is one thing, but if you have designer handbags, then Rebag is your best bet to turn them into cold, hard, cash.
+Selling clothes is one thing, but if you have designer handbags, Rebag is your best bet to turn them into cold, hard cash.
 That being said, the site is only interested in high-end luxury bags, so anything that doesn’t have a brand name on it probably won’t be considered.

-GREAT FOR: high-end designer items in good conditions, if you don’t mind to go through an authentication process
+GREAT FOR: high-end designer items in good conditions, if you don’t mind going through an authentication process